-We understand how difficult it is for children and parents as they move into a new class or school and will do what we can to make transitions between classes including nurseries as smooth as possible.
+We understand how difficult it is for pupils and parents as they move into a new class or school and will do what we can to make transitions between classes including nurseries as smooth as possible.
+An individual pupil may need to have a planned staggered entry or part-time entry in order to meet their needs.